Kidney Stone Treatment in Plano, TX

 - Choose a diet low in salt and animal protein.

 - Use caution with calcium supplements.
-Calcium in food doesn’t affect your risk of stones, but calcium supplements have been linked to increased risk of stones.
+Calcium in food doesn’t affect your risk of stones, but calcium supplements have been linked to an increased risk of stones.

 If stone fragments are obtained, they can be sent for analysis.
 This information can help us decide the appropriate way to counsel patients on preventing future stones.
 In difficult cases, we may need to collect urine over 24 hours or send special blood studies.

 Kidney stone symptoms can vary from person to person.
 Most people complain of a sharp and severe pain in their back localized to one side or the other.
 It may slowly evolve over a few days or it may come on quickly.
 The pain may radiate down into the abdomen and groin or even cause nausea and vomiting.
 Some patients will note blood in their urine or very dark urine.

 Types of Kidney Stones

 Calcium Oxalate Kidney Stones

 Calcium oxalate kidney stones account for over 80% of all stones.
 These are usually seen on a plain x-ray film if they are large enough.
 Calcium can also combine with other elements like Phosphate to form stones.
 At this time no known medication will dissolve this type of stone.

 Uric Acid Kidney Stones

 In high enough concentrations, uric acid can crystallize out to form stones.
 Uric acid kidney stones can be difficult to see on plain x-ray.
 A CT scan is sometimes needed to appropriately see these stones before rendering any treatment.
 They are mostly seen in patients who have a high protein diet or suffer from gout.
 Dietary recommendations can be effective, however, many times medication is utilized to dissolve a stone or prevent its recurrence.